 If you were born on 1 January 1983, you became a British citizen under the British Nationality Act 1981 and if your connection with the British territory is because of the British citizenship of your parents or grandparents, who have acquired the same through birth, registration, or naturalisation.

-There are 2 path ways to obtaining naturalisation, either on the basis of residence in a person’s own right (section 6(1) of the British Nationality Act 1981) or as a spouse (section 6(2).
-However there are set requirements for each route set out in Schedule 1 of the British Nationality Act 1981.
+There are 2 ways to obtain UK naturalisation, either on the basis of residence or as a spouse.There are set requirements for each route.

 These requirements are:-